klederson/ModelCore/README.md

 #### urls

-Urls define witch url should be used in each REST Method case, example, if you want POST to have one url and GET to have another you just do this:
+Urls define which url should be used in each REST Method case, example, if you want POST to have one url and GET to have another you just do this:

 > **urls.base** is a very important trick because if your REST server follows the correct specifications you only need one url to rule them all and base does that